noahm/codeowners/README.md

 [![npm](https://img.shields.io/npm/v/@nmann/codeowners)](https://www.npmjs.com/package/@nmann/codeowners)

-A library and CLI for interacting with GitHub's [CODEOWNERS](https://help.github.com/articles/about-codeowners/) files.
+A package and CLI for getting more out of [CODEOWNERS](https://help.github.com/articles/about-codeowners/) files.

-It extends GitHubs's file format to to use the CODEOWNERS file as a source of truth for metadata about teams.
+In addition to typical usage, this also allows a CODEOWNERS file to serve as a source of truth for [metadata about teams and individuals](#team-metadata).
 This is useful for quick reference to things like preferred contact channels, JIRA project names, etc.

-This metadata can be made even easier to access with [a companion VS Code extension](https://marketplace.visualstudio.com/items?itemName=noahm.codeowners-extended).
+This metadata is even more convenient to use via [the companion VS Code extension](https://marketplace.visualstudio.com/items?itemName=noahm.codeowners-extended).

+CODEOWNERS files will be auto-detected in all standard locations including `.github`, `.gitlab`, and `.bitbucket` directories.

 ## Library usage